cyplo/talks/rust-ownership/slides.md

 # Form groups of 2-3 people

 Note:
+Anyone has their own problem they brought ?

 Ask for the experience in the group, mix and match, e.g. ask for low level programming experience vs web and match those people in the groups - match people with much Rust with low Rust

 ---